Afghan election sees just one in five voters cast ballot | DW | 29.09.2019

 To win the election outright, a candidate needs 51% of all votes.
 If no one gets a majority, the top two candidates will face off in a second vote.

 The preliminary results should be ready by October 17, nearly three weeks after the election.
-The final tally is expected to be announcement on November 7.
+The final tally is expected to be announced on November 7.

 sri/rc (Reuters, AFP)